Posted on May 10, 2017 by Eliece Rybak

 - When suffering comes, we will have to dig deeper….for deeper joy in Him.
 Remember…gold doesn’t lay on top of the ground; diamonds form from extreme pressure; a pearl starts as a grain of sand irritating…!!!!

 - The Lord’s perspective is different from ours.
-He will not withhold from His child anything that will bring that child into greater sweet fellowship with Him…even if it causes pain at times in the life of the child He loves deeply.
+He will not withhold from His child anything that will bring that child into greater sweet fellowship with Himself…even if it causes pain at times in the life of the child He loves deeply.

-- As we suffer, the pain we experience here becomes part of the process of “letting loose” of the things of this life…”the things of earth become strangely dim, in the light of His glory and grace.”
+- As we suffer, the pain we experience here becomes part of the process of “letting loose” of the things of this life…”the things of earth become strangely dim, in the light of His glory and grace.” (from the hymn… “Turn Your Eyes Upon Jesus”)

 - As we respond to others stories of grief, suffering, pain, or loss, be careful to be sensitive to their need at that time.
 Let them talk, listen carefully…but do not make it “your story” by telling about your time of suffering.
 Remember “it is not about you…” It is their time to grieve, weep, and need support.
 They need a friend to listen and support them.

 - Just think ….this season of suffering may be your finest hour.
+What could be finer that becoming more like Christ Himself.